-Teen Ink is an independent print publication.
-We are not affiliated with any individual, group or organization.
+Teen Ink is an independent digital publication.
+We are not affiliated with any individual, group, or organization.
 We receive our income from four sources: Advertisers in the magazine who support our goals and want to reach teenagers with their message; donations people have made to our organization; payment for subscriptions of the print magazine requested by schools for their students; and all royalties from the sale of the Teen Ink books and products.

-Teen Ink, founded in 1989, is a unique and far-reaching reading, communications and writing experience for teenagers.
-Teen Ink, the organization's monthly print magazine, used to reach hundreds of thousands of students in public and private high schools and middle schools across the country.
-Teen Ink also maintained an online version with daily features to allow additional teens an opportunity to be published.
+Teen Ink, founded in 1989, is a unique and far-reaching reading, communications, and writing experience for teenagers.
+Teen Ink, the organization's bi-monthly digital magazine, reaches hundreds of thousands of students in public and private high schools and middle schools around the world.
+Teen Ink also maintains an online version with daily features to allow additional teens an opportunity to be published.